carlosgub/kotlinm-charts/README.md

 # Installation
 ### Using maven dependency
-This library is at GitHub packages so you need to create a GitHub token to use it.
+This library is at GitHub packages so you need to create a GitHub token with the permission `read:packages` to use it.
+[How to create a Github Token](https://docs.github.com/en/enterprise-server@3.8/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)

-At your gradle.kts file add this:
+At this code at your gradle.kts file:

     maven {
         name = "GitHubPackages"